NemishaNewell2525/KurtGeiger-TestEngineer-TechTest/README.md

 Use case One > TaskOne.java

-Given I am on the homepage
+Given I am on the homepage\
-jshdvcsjhcv\
-jsdbcjhsdv \
-jhsdfbvj \
-kfbv \
-djkfvn\

-jsbdcksdb
-sdbsd
-sdbnvksd

-When I select brands category from the header
+When I select brands category from the header\
-Then I should see the list of brands
+Then I should see the list of brands\
-And I select UGG brand from the list
+And I select UGG brand from the list\
-Then I should see the list of products from UGG
+Then I should see the list of products from UGG\

-Includes 5 test cases
+Includes 5 test cases\
-verifyHomePageLoad
-verifyHeaderBrandsLink
-verifyBrandsPageLoad
-verifyUggPageLoad
-verifyUggProductsPageLoad
+verifyHomePageLoad\
+verifyHeaderBrandsLink\
+verifyBrandsPageLoad\
+verifyUggPageLoad\
+verifyUggProductsPageLoad\

 Use case Three > TaskTwo.java

-Given I select men category from the header
+Given I select men category from the header\
-And I am on PDP
+And I am on PDP\
-When I select any colour and size for the chosen men category And I add the product to the bag
+When I select any colour and size for the chosen men category\
+And I add the product to the bag\
-Then I can see the bag with single item
+Then I can see the bag with single item\
-And I click 'Proceed to Checkout'
+And I click 'Proceed to Checkout'\
-Then I should be on checkout page
+Then I should be on checkout page\